 As far as content mills go, Textbroker is one of the better ones.
 However, it won’t provide a full-time income.

 Making money as a writer is absolutely possible, but it requires more than just writing.
 You need to write with a purpose and know where the money is.

 Marketplaces like these can be a good stepping stone and a place to improve your craft but at some point... if you want to make a full-time income from home, you'll need an overall freelance strategy.

 Another great stepping stone if you're not sure where to start is online surveys.
 Survey Junkie will pay you for your experience and opinion on various consumer topics.
-Swag Bucks is another company that pays you for doing things online like visiting websites, playing games, watching videos and even searching the web.
+Inbox Dollars is another company that pays you for doing things online like visiting websites, playing games, watching videos and even searching the web.